fritteli/gentoo-overlay/README.md

 Using with Layman
 -----------------

-You may also use `layman` to manage this overlay, although that requires some more setup and manual sync'ing.
+You may also use [`layman`](https://wiki.gentoo.org/wiki/Layman) to manage this overlay.
+If you choose this method, you will be using the overlay hosted at GitHub.

-If you haven't used layman yet, just installing running these commands:
+If you haven't used layman yet, just install it running these commands:

 	USE=git emerge -va layman
 	echo PORTDIR_OVERLAY=\"\" > /var/lib/layman/make.conf